Kristina01111000/Drws_site/README.md

 - opened ticket with peepso to see about hiding member on members page
 	- it worked the whole time, administrators just see everything.
 Non administrators don't see it if hidden

-- send invoice next wednesday (9th)

 - Color issue in forms, text boxes are too similar to background color, to pale green, or creamy color
-- Think about colors to see if it can look less old fashioned, think about modern colors
 - Switch the video in course to growing holistically channel

 - Show my mom the video, ask a few other people about it, have them make comments?